amasco315/TripleTen_Data_Projects/Sprint_2_project/README.md

 aisles.csv
-- 'aisle_id': ID number that uniquely identifies each grocery aisle category -v'aisle': name of the aisle
+- 'aisle_id': ID number that uniquely identifies each grocery aisle category
+- 'aisle': name of the aisle

 departments.csv
--c'department_id': ID number that uniquely identifies each grocery department category -c'department': name of the department
+- 'department_id': ID number that uniquely identifies each grocery department category
+- 'department': name of the department

 The data is provided by TripleTen, who took it from Kaggle and modified it.